sygmaprotocol/docs/docs/03-architecture/05-security/01-Security-Intro.md

 **Threshold Signature Schemes (TSS)** is an area of [MPC](/docs/03-architecture/02-mpc.md) that is particularly useful for the crypto domain as it facilitates the distribution of a private key to multiple parties, introducing redundancy for assets management security.&#x20;

 In other words, it enables a set of parties to perform certain cryptographic operations, like signing transactions, while none of them hold a full private key.
-Instead, the key is split across the parties, and it can only be used only when a subset of those parties — the size of which is larger than a certain threshold — combine their key shares.
+Instead, the key is split across the parties, and it can only be used when a subset of those parties — the size of which is larger than a certain threshold — combine their key shares.

 ### An Example